-Audit Strategy Memorandum - Year ending 31 March 2019
+Audit Strategy Memorandum - Year ending 31 March 2020

-We are pleased to present our Audit Strategy Memorandum for North Yorkshire Police, Fire and Crime Commissioner Fire and Rescue Authority for the year ending 31 March 2019.
+We are pleased to present our Audit Strategy Memorandum for the year ending 31 March 2020.

 The purpose of this document is to summarise our audit approach, highlight significant audit risks and areas of key judgements and provide you with the details of our audit team.
 As it is a fundamental requirement that an auditor is, and is seen to be, independent of its clients, Section 7 of this document also summarises our considerations and conclusions on our independence as auditors.